Qixiong ruqun: Korea

-In Silla, the clothing of Korean women were influenced by the fashion of the Tang dynasty due to the cultural interactions.
+In Silla, the clothing of Korean women was influenced by the fashion of the Tang dynasty due to cultural interactions.
 Chinese-style clothing and Chinese fashion was introduced in the Unified Silla period.
-Some clay figures found in that period shows the high-waist line skirt worn over the jacket and appears to have shoulder straps attached to it.
-The skirts worn over the jackets was a distinctive clothing style of the Tang dynasty's women.
-Under the Tang dynasty influence, the skirts in Silla were similarly worn at chest-level and was tied with long ribbons.
+Some clay figures found in that period show the high-waist line skirt worn over the jacket and appear to have shoulder straps attached.
+The skirts worn over the jackets were a distinctive clothing style of the Tang dynasty's women.
+Under the Tang dynasty influence, the skirts in Silla were similarly worn at chest-level and were tied with long ribbons.
 The qixiong ruqun with shoulder straps was also worn in China, but they appeared to have been rarely used in China during the Tang dynasty.

 When Balhae established peaceful diplomatic relations with the Tang dynasty, Chinese culture was vigorously introduced by the Balhae court.
-Balhae also adopted the women clothing of the Tang dynasty and assimilated the clothing of the Tang dynasty.
+Balhae also adopted the women's clothing of the Tang dynasty.
 Some excavated Balhae relics show that women in Balhae wore a narrow sleeved blouse with low cut neckline under a long skirt which was tied above the bust, which is a typical form of clothing style of Tang dynasty.
 Other relics also show the ornamental differences between the Balhae and Tang dynasty women in the use of different types of shawl.

 This form of high-waisted skirt which ties to the chest can still be seen in the chima worn in the modern days Korean women's hanbok.
 It is also likely that the current women's hanbok has been derived from the Tang dynasty's high-waisted skirt with a short or from a later revival of the Tang dynasty fashion.
 Although there were influences from the previous dynasties, the clothing worn in Silla period was gradually altered during the Joseon dynasty until its forms became what is now known as hanbok.
-Nowadays women hanbok is modelled after the Joseon aristocratic women hanbok.
+Nowadays women's hanbok is modelled after the Joseon aristocratic women's hanbok.